pippinbarr/cart253/outline.md

 <https://pippinbarr.com/cart253/>

-or as the actual GitHub repository it not-so-secretly is by going to
+or as the actual GitHub repository it is by going to

 <https://github.com/pippinbarr/cart253/>

 Students will also create their own repository on GitHub to save, track, and present their coursework.
-(Actual submission will be via Moodle, for privacy reasons.)
+Actual submission will be via Moodle.

 ## Discord